aniketsingh777/Movieinfo/README.md

 # movieinfo
 Movie Info Website
-Javascript and jquery and this fetches movie data from the OMDB api
+Javascript(ES6) and jquery and this fetches movie data and Axios for making the HTTP request to the OMDB api